gmotyl/opaque-ts/README.md

 TODO:

-- calculateOrbit accepts ONLY Kilometer param (Kilometer and Mile types are _opaque_)
+- calculateOrbit accepts ONLY Kilometer param

-This repository contains code kata in TypeScript.
-Compare your solution with solution/step2 and follow instructions in README.md
+Compare your solution with solution/step2 branch and follow instructions in README.md